Xanax (Alprazolam) Abuse and Addiction Treatment Options

 Benzos, Z-Bars and Zannies are just a few of the slang terms for alprazolam, which is the generic name for Xanax.
 Belonging to the benzodiazepine family, Xanax is often prescribed to treat stress, insomnia, seizures, anxiety, and panic disorders.
 It is also the most commonly abused benzodiazepine.

 If you find yourself, or a loved one, taking increasing amounts of Xanax to get the same effect, asking friends or classmates for extra pills, trying to reduce the use of the drug without being able to or experiencing withdrawal symptoms when you stop taking the drug (irritability, anxiety, sweating, headache, muscular pain and more) this may be an indicator of Xanax addiction or Xanax abuse.

 Whether you find yourself or a loved one abusing benzodiazepines, seek help right away.
-Zinnia Healing can provide a full continuum of care that is tailored to each person’s unique needs.
-Medically supervised detox tapering, group, individual or family therapy, partial hospitalization, outpatient programs, aftercare and sober living can all be addressed with Zinnia Healing’s recovery programs.
+Zinnia Health can provide a full continuum of care that is tailored to each person’s unique needs.
+Medically supervised detox tapering, group, individual or family therapy, partial hospitalization, outpatient programs, aftercare and sober living can all be addressed with Zinnia Health’s recovery programs.

 What Are Benzodiazepines?

 Benzodiazepines are Schedule IV psychoactive drugs, which means they are (illegal to use without a prescription.
 Benzodiazepines are depressant drugs that “lower” brain activity and are commonly prescribed for things like insomnia, panic, anxiety, convulsions, and seizures.

 The first benzodiazepine to become available (in the early 1960s) was Librium, which became widely prescribed in the 70s and following decades.
 Librium, along with other benzodiazepines, was eventually discovered to lead to widespread problems with dependence and addiction.